Cooking with nettle

 Maidan-6, Rupakot, Kaski, (61) 622660 / (01) 4004687

 Godavari Village Resort

-Spread over 14 lush green acres, the resort offers mountain views and traditionally-styled cottages and buildings overlooking vast expanses of rice fields.
+Spread over 14 lush green acres, the resort offers mountain views and traditionally-styled cottages and buildings overlooking rice fields.

 Godavari, (01) 5560675

 The Winery Resort boasts three stunning vineyards, spreading across about twenty acres of land and at the varying altitude of 750-1600 meters.
 From over 20 different varieties of European and Japanese grapes, small batches of hand-crafted wines are manufactured here.